CBT

 Fear of failure or rejection

-Identify irrational core beliefs (e.g., 'I must be perfect')
+Identify irrational core beliefs (for example, "I must be perfect")

 Dispute those beliefs using structured logic